Explore health content from A to Z.

 I need information about...

 The heart has its own electrical system.
 This system makes the signals that start each heartbeat.
-The heartbeat begins in one of the two upper chambers of the heart (atria).
+The heartbeat begins in 1 of the 2 upper chambers of the heart (atria).
 A problem can make the atria beat faster than normal.
 The atria may beat fast but still evenly.
 This problem is called atrial flutter.
 If the atria beat very fast and also unevenly, it is called atrial fibrillation (AFib).

 Causes of these problems can include: